docutils/docutils/docutils/docs/ref/doctree.rst

 _`Simple elements`
   | may contain text data.
-  | Most simple elements support have a mixed content model.
+  | Most simple elements have a mixed content model.
 However, only
     `inline elements`_ may be intermixed with text (`%text.model`_). [#]_
   | Examples: `\<paragraph>`_ (mixed), `\<literal_block>`_ (text-only)